Using Your Cover

 Can I go to a hospital that isn’t in the HCF network?

 You can, but it’s important to know that if you’re treated in a hospital HCF doesn’t have an agreement with you may have significant extra costs (gap).
+In some instances this can be significant, and depending on the cover chosen, treatment and length of stay could range up to tens or even thousands of dollars.

 This includes going to a public hospital, even for emergency treatment (depending on your level of cover).